UNSOLVED SUSPICIOUS DEATH: TOM BROWN

 When a small town Texas teen goes missing, an entire community turns out to search the high prairie by land and air.
 A mysterious death, a contentious debate and shocking accounts of corruption are explored in this episode of Last Seen Alive.

-Sources used to write this episode:
+Sources used to research this episode:

 High School Senior Thomas Brown Missing from Texas After Vanishing Over Thanksgiving 2016 (NBC News)